Many consumers must decide whether it’s better to pay off debt, such as student loans, to save money or to invest it. This is rarely an easy choice.

 Once your higher debt is paid back, don’t slide into the same habits.
 Set aside money from each paycheck to invest for your future goals, whether that’s a rainy-day savings account, retirement account or other type of savings.

-Get personalized financial advice by talking to a financial advisor.
-An advisor can help you understand your specific situation, and can help develop a plan for meeting your financial goals.
+Get personalized financial advice by talking to a financial professional.
+A financial professional can help you understand your specific situation, and can help develop a plan for meeting your financial goals.

 Investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives will be achieved.